YosukeSugiura/ImageQualityAssesment/README.md

 # Image Quality Assesment ( with Demo )

-**Implementation of Image Quality Assesment using DNN with No Reference.**
+This shows the implementation of Image Quality Assesment using DNN with No Reference.

+I prepared training/test/demo system for IQA.
 In demo, this system captures image by web camera and outputs IQA score in real-time.

-You can try it on local PC as well as goole colaboratory.
+You can try it on your local PC as well as goole colaboratory.
-But **trainng is possible only on your PC**.
+But **Trainng is possible only on your PC**.
 (Training on google colab is in the future.)

 **[Reference Paper]**